sqids/sqids-elixir/README.md

 can be generated with a custom alphabet and are collision-free.
 [Read more](https://sqids.org/faq).

-This is what they look like in a URL:
+This is what they look like in URLs:
 ```
 https://example.com/LchsyE
 https://example.com/Uxmq8Y